elinscott/ase_koopmans/doc/ase/calculators/orca.rst

       What you'd put in the "% ... end"-blocks.

-The ASE-calculator also works with the :class:`EIQMMM`-calculator for QM/MM simulations.
+The ASE-calculator also works with the :mod:`~ase.calculators.qmmm.EIQMMM`-calculator for QM/MM simulations (see :mod:`~ase.calculators.qmmm` for more info).

 Setup and usage
 ===============

 .. highlight:: bash

-The default command that ASE will use to start NWChem is ``orca PREFIX.inp > PREFIX.out'``.
-You can change this command by setting the environment variable :envvar:`ASE_ORCA_COMMAND`.
+The default command that ASE will use to start ORCA is ``orca PREFIX.inp > PREFIX.out``.

+You can change this command by setting the environment variable :envvar:`$ASE_ORCA_COMMAND`.
 (For example, add a line to your ``.bashrc`` with ``export ASE_ORCA_COMMAND="my new command"``).
 This can be useful since the parallel MPI version of orca can require the full path to the executable to be specified.